acquia/lightning/UPDATE.md

   * **Toolbar**: Use the administration toolbar
   * **Quick Edit**: Access in-place editing
   * **Contextual Links**: Use contextual links
+* Grant the "Administer blocks" permission to the **Layout manager** role, if it exists.

 ## 2.1.5 to 2.1.6
 This version of Lightning adds the ability to choose an image style, alt text,